 Due to persistent health problems, I cannot guarantee a timely response.
 Sometimes, I am a month or more behind on responding to emails.
 This delay doesn’t mean I don’t care.
 It does mean, however, that I can only do what I can do.
 I hope you understand.

 To help remedy this delay in response, my editor, Carolyn, may respond to your email.
 Carolyn has been my editor for six years.
 She knows my writing inside and out, so you can rest assured that if your question concerns something I have written, Carolyn’s response will reflect my beliefs and opinions — albeit with fewer swear words.

 I do not, under any circumstances, accept unsolicited guest posts.
 Think that I’m interested in letting you write a post with a link back to your site, I’m not.

-I am not interested in buying social media likes, speeding up my website, or having you design a new blog theme for this site.
+I am not interested in buying social media likes, speeding up my website, signing up for your Ad service, improving my SEO, or having you design a new blog theme for this site.

 I will not send you money for your ministry, church, or orphanage.
 In fact, just don’t ask for money, period.